mikefowler/resume/README.md

 Hey there!
 This repository holds my resume, publicly viewable at [resume.mikefowler.me](http://resume.mikefowler.me).

-Want to for this repo and use it for your own resume?
+Want to clone this repo and use it for your own resume?
 Go for it.

 ```bash
 # Clone the repository